uber/Cadence-Docs/src/docs/03-concepts/09-search-workflows.md

 There are some special considerations for these attributes:

 - CloseStatus, CloseTime, DomainID, ExecutionTime, HistoryLength, RunID, StartTime, WorkflowID, WorkflowType are reserved by Cadence and are read-only
-- CloseStatus is a mapping of int to state:
+- Starting from [v0.18.0](https://github.com/uber/cadence/commit/6e69fa1a6e9ae5d2f683759820f09d1286ba7797), Cadence automatically maps(case insensitive) string to CloseStatus so that you don't need to use integer in the query, to make it easier to use.
-  - 0 = completed
+  - 0 = "completed"
-  - 1 = failed
+  - 1 = "failed"
-  - 2 = canceled
+  - 2 = "canceled"
-  - 3 = terminated
+  - 3 = "terminated"
-  - 4 = continuedasnew
+  - 4 = "continued_as_new"
-  - 5 = timedout
+  - 5 = "timed_out"
 - StartTime, CloseTime and ExecutionTime are stored as INT, but support :query:queries: using both EpochTime in nanoseconds, and string in RFC3339 format (ex. `"2006-01-02T15:04:05+07:00"`)
 - CloseTime, CloseStatus, HistoryLength are only present in closed :workflow:
 - ExecutionTime is for Retry/Cron user to :query: a :workflow: that will run in the future